jthluke/cs224w-notes/network-methods/network-effects-and-cascading-behavior.md

 Key Insights:
 - The distribution of activation threshold had two local peaks: i) at $$\frac{k_{a}}{k_{in}} \approx 0$$, indicating many self-active users who join with without social pressure ii) at $$\frac{k_{a}}{k_{in}} \approx 0.5$$ indicating many users join once half their neighbors have.
 Remainder of distribution mostly uniform.
 ![Activation threshold distribution](../assets/img/activation_threshold_distribution.jpg)
-- A "burst" of neighbors joining the movement has greater impact on users with high threshold
+- A "burst" of neighbors joining the movement has greater impact on users with high threshold and lesser impact on users with low threshold
 - Most cascades were small
 - Larger cascades were started by users with higher $$k$$-core number i.e. more central.
 The $$k$$-core is defined as the largest connected subgraph where every node has at least degree $$k$$ and can be evaluated by iteratively removing nodes with degree less than $$k$$.
 ![k-core decomposition](../assets/img/k-core.jpg)

 ## Extending Game Theoretic Model: multi-behavior adoption
 A node can adopt both behaviors and become $$AB$$ by paying a cost $$c$$.
+The resulting payoff matrix (without cost $$c$$ applied) is as follows:

 |   | A | B | AB |
 |---|---|---|----|